 This vegan baked oats recipe is a cinch to make.
 The ingredients and process are very similar to my vegan pancake recipe – except in this case, we are baking the mixture to make a fluffy breakfast cake.
 YAY!

-Once your baked oats are, well, baked, it’s time to enjoy them, but not before serving with a delicious array of toppings.
-I love serving this baked oatmeal recipe with dairy-free yoghurt, more blueberries, and fresh lemon zest.
-The combination is *chefs kiss*
+Once baked and golden, I love serving this baked oatmeal recipe with dairy-free yoghurt, more blueberries, and fresh lemon zest!

 - ½ cup/ 50 grams Oats you can use rolled oats or porridge oats here, as we are blending them